-Being one of the smallest South American countries, the Republic of Uruguay is largely overshadowed on the tourism map by its more popular and bigger neighbours, Brazil and Argentina.
-However, this largely flat country of rolling plains, hilly meadows and rivers, bordered by hundreds of miles of fine sandy Atlantic beaches, sports some fascinating towns (including its atmospheric capital, Montevideo), unspoilt seaside resorts, and some of the cheapest and most delectable steaks you will find anywhere.
+As one of South America's smallest countries, the Oriental Republic of Uruguay is largely overshadowed on the tourism map by its more popular neighbours, Brazil and Argentina.
+That said, this largely flat destination of rolling plains and hilly meadows has much to offer travellers, who among other things, can lounge on fine sandy beaches, tour the atmospheric capital, Montevideo, and savour some of the world's cheapest and most delectable steaks.

 Become our Uruguay Travel Expert

 We are looking for contributors for our Uruguay travel guide.
 If you are a local, a regular traveller to Uruguay or a travel professional with time to contribute and answer occasional forum questions, please contact us.